HAL-G1THuB/jsonpiler/docs/specification.md

 # Specification

-Language specification of the jsonpiler.
+Specification of the Jsonpiler language.

 ## Syntax